 It requires an investment to be a wedding photographer in Los Angeles

 Our last camera cost over $3,000, and that was without any lenses.
 Good lenses cost around $900-$5,000 each.
 And that doesn’t even count the investment of time and energy a photographer takes to learn their craft well and educate themselves.
 I’ve spent more time investing in learning photography than I spent my entire college career in classes.
 Because I love it, it’s an art, and I want to offer my people the best images I can give to help them remember their day forever.
+I also carry things like insurance, backup plans in case of emergency, software and technology to handle the massive files I capture, etc. The list goes on forever.

 Mercy Hasselblad is a freelancer and wedding photographer in Los Angeles, CA. She loves to help people and capture their special moments.
 Her motto is: do unto others as you would have them do unto you.